zumatt/personalWebsite/README.md

 _Test number 1:_
 With the first test I copied the whole code from chatGPT and replaced with my Notion Database ID and API key.

+The first test failed, the problem was on using the wrong API.
+In fact chatGPT used the API from Airtable instead of using the ones from Notion.

+_Test number 2:_ Here I simply asked chatGPT to rewrite the code using the API from Notion.

+The second test failed, the problem was on an error of Notion API, that chatGPT cannot get starting looping inside the same error.
+Here I choosed to ask wich method can I use to create the same result.
+ChatGPT suggest to use Airtable instead of Notion.
+Anyway I want to try another time by creating a new chat and simplify the first request.

+## ChatGPT conversations - Part 2: Create a webpage and read data from a Notion database.
+*Me:*
+  >Hey ChatGPT, could you code a simple webpage that reads data from a Notion Database?

+*ChatGPT:*
+  >Sure, I can help you with that!
+Here's a simple webpage that uses Notion's API to read data from a database:

+Another time the code that ChatGPT is sharing is not working, I tried asking few other trial but the error persist.
+After a research, I discovered that to use Notion APIs you need to install Node.js.
+So I asked to chatGPT if this is true:

+*Me:*
+  >It seems that the Notion APIs require node.js do work.
+Maybe I need to install something before?

+*ChatGPT:*
+  >Yes, to use the Notion API in JavaScript, you will need to have Node.js installed on your computer.
+If you haven't installed it already, you can download it from the official Node.js website (https://nodejs.org/en/).

+So, I will move to another method.

+## ChatGPT conversations - Part 3: Changing database, trial with Airtable.
+*coming soon...*